"She didn't wait for the perfect conditions.

 I work inside the problems.
 I have sat with angry customers, untangled failed transactions at midnight, written SOPs at 11pm before an audit, and watched products break in ways no one predicted.
 That inside view changes how you approach everything.

 I make things actually work.
-Not just the strategy the execution.
+Not just the strategy, the execution.
 The SOP.
 The escalation path.
 The training document.
-The SQL query that tells you what is really happening.
+The SQL query that tells you what's really happening.
 Operations is where product decisions either hold up or fall apart.

-I see what is broken before it breaks.
-My CX background means I hear the early signals the complaint patterns, the user hesitation, the edge case nobody planned for.
+I see what's broken before it breaks.
+My CX background means I hear the early signals ,the complaint patterns, the user hesitation, the edge case nobody planned for.
 I predict issues before they escalate because I have seen how they escalate.

-Most product content I have read was written by people who came from engineering or consulting.
-Very few have experienced the chaos in a contact centre and then gone on to build the product that generated those calls.
+Most product content i have read were written by people who came from engineering or consulting.
+Very few have answered have experienced the chaos in a contact centre or within the customer experience/ operations team and then gone on to build the product that generated those calls.
 I have.

-This is what I want to pass on the honest, unglamorous, genuinely useful knowledge that took me years to accumulate.
-So the next person trying to figure it out does not feel like they are alone.
+This is what I want to pass on ,the honest, unglamorous, genuinely useful knowledge that took me years to accumulate.
+So the next person trying to figure it out doesn't feel like they are alone.